 Whether you capitalize a dog's breed depends on the origin of the breed name.

-On the other hand, "mastiff" is derived from the Latin "mansuétus" for "tame or mild," and "terrier" is derived from Old French "chien terrier" for "dog of the earth, land, or ground"—both common nouns, which means those parts should not be capitalized.
+On the other hand, "mastiff" is derived from the Latin "mansuétus" for "tame or mild," "terrier" is derived from Old French "chien terrier" for "dog of the earth, land, or ground,” and “elkhound” is descriptive as is “mountain dog”—so those are all common nouns, which means those parts aren’t capitalized.

 Get more tips like this in The Grammar Devotional:

 Mignon Fogarty is Grammar Girl and the founder of Quick and Dirty Tips.
 Check out her New York Times best-seller, “Grammar Girl’s Quick and Dirty Tips for Better Writing.”